Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Conclusion

 \section{Conclusion}

-In this paper we have presented stochastic and discrete (deterministic) random walk models for the reaction and propagation of signalling molecules on one-dimensional spatial networks with arbitrary node placement and connectivity.
+In this paper we have presented stochastic and deterministic versions of random walk models for the reaction and propagation of signalling molecules on one-dimensional spatial networks with arbitrary node placement and connectivity.
 We have derived a reaction--diffusion--advection differential equation that is the continuum limit for these models.
-Solutions of the reaction--diffusion--advection equation capture the average behaviour of the stochastic model well when spacings between nodes are small, or equivalently, when the network is dense.
+Solutions of the reaction--diffusion--advection equation capture the average behaviour of the stochastic model well when spacings and connections between nodes are small, or equivalently, when the network is dense.

 The continuum limit elucidates how signalling molecules propagating through spatial networks are transported in physical space through diffusion and advection properties that depend on local node density and connectivity within the network.
-The relationships we derived between spatial network properties and diffusion and advection can help us understand collective transport properties in dense networks such as the osteocyte network in bone~\cite{buenzli-sims-2015}.
+The relationships we derived between spatial network properties and diffusion and advection can help us understand average transport properties in physical communication networks.
 Our results highlight that the concentration of molecules in space and their diffusivity depend strongly on the node density of the network.
 Node density can thus have important consequences for the development of spatial patterns of morphogens in addition to the influence of network connectivity~\cite{nakao-mikhailov-2010}.
 Node density impacts the efficiency with which molecular factors diffuse and establish in biological tissues to perform their function.
+As already mentioned in the introduction, in plants, for example, the functional behaviour of the network of cell-to-cell communication controls average tissue-scale behaviours such as tissue growth and defense mechanisms~\cite{maule-etal-2012}, as well as patterning and organ development~\cite{jackson-etal-bassel-2019}.
+In distributed networks such as cardiovascular, respiratory and root systems, spatial network properties will influence average propagation times of nutrients and waste products~\cite{banavar-maritan-rinaldo-1999}.
 In the example of bone tissue, the osteocyte network regulates the mineralisation of bone, which provides compressive strength and fast calcium storage and retrieval~\cite{atkins-findlay-2012,heveran-boerckel-2023}.
 Experimental data on osteocyte networks and mineral density exhibit patterns suggesting complex diffusion and reaction behaviours of mineral precursors and inhibitors through the osteocyte network~\cite{ayoubi-etal-2021}, that could lead to future analyses based on our modelling approach.